 Challenging the assumption of the humble bench

-Unique benches originally commissioned by the London Design Festival and exhibited collectively at the V&A arrive at Canary Wharf as part of this year’s London Design Festival.
+Unique benches originally commissioned by the London Design Festival and exhibited collectively at the V&A can be viewed at Canary Wharf as part of a joint collaboration.

 Not exhibited since 2012, they now form part of the Canary Wharf landscape where workers and visitors can enjoy their unique design, comfort and craftsmanship.
 Explore the versatility of the materials used for each one and challenge the assumption of the humble bench.

 Tube references felled logs in woodland either position intentionally or otherwise being used as a place to sit and relax.
 The surface is reflective therefore interactive with its environment.